Mount Heng in Hunan — Magnificent Cultural Landscape and Representative of Longevity

 It has been a holy place for both Taoism Religion and Buddhism.

-One of the earliest private colleges was built there (during 806 — 824), which later became a center of private academies in history.
+One of the earliest private colleges was built there (during 806 — 824), later becoming a center of private academies in history.

 Yehou College of Mount Heng in Hunan